Home

 by Mirella Levin

-Vitamin C, also known as ascorbic acid is a water soluble vitamin.
-This means that it is not stored in the body and must be taken in either through dietary supplements (i.e. pills) or through our diet.
-It is commonly found in citrus fruits such as oranges and lemons but can also be found in green vegetables and tomatoes.
-Because it is produced in the skin, the amount of ascorbic acid will decrease dramatically if one is exposed excessively to pollution or to the sun.
+Vitamin C, also known as ascorbic acid, is a water soluble vitamin.
+This means that it is not stored in the body but taken regularly either through supplements (i.e. pills) or through our diet.

 Foods Containing High Quantities of Vitamin C